All Products

 The domain name of the HTTP host header.
 You must set this parameter to a custom domain name.

 When you access the domain name, such as http://demo.domain.ingress.top, in a browser, the browser automatically adds the Host: demo.domain.ingress.top header when sending an HTTP request.
 This way, the server identifies the destination host based on the header.
 In Kubernetes, the host field in an Ingress rule is used to match the host header in a request.
-If the host header is matched, the request to the corresponding backend Service.
+If the host header is matched, the request is sent to the corresponding backend Service.

 Note

 • If you specify a custom domain name, make sure that the domain name has an ICP number.
 Otherwise, the domain name may fail to be resolved.
-For more information, see ICP filing application overview.
+For more information, see ICP filing overview.

 • If this parameter is not configured, the Ingress rule matches all requests that are sent to the Ingress controller.